Firm Registrations:

 Routing of Client Orders:

-To avoid conflicts-of-interest and obtain best execution of orders for our advisory clients, Abraham & Co. routes all trades through its custodian TD Ameritrade Institutional with the goal of obtaining the best available execution and price.
+To avoid conflicts-of-interest and obtain best execution of orders for our advisory clients, Abraham & Co. routes all trades through its custodian, Schwab Advisor Services, (through Schwab Brokerage Services) with the goal of obtaining the best available execution and price.
 We make no markets in securities and receive no compensation for order flow.
-TD routes equity and option orders to a diverse group of market centers and regularly monitors the quality of the executions received.
+Schwab routes equity and option orders to a diverse group of market centers and regularly monitors the quality of the executions received.

 In Case of Business Disruption: